JulioLabs/startupforstartups-website/hugo-site/content/links.md

       },
       {
         "@type": "Question",
-        "name": "How is this different from Linktree?", "acceptedAnswer": {
+        "name": "How is this different from other bio link tools?", "acceptedAnswer": {
           "@type": "Answer",
-          "text": "Our link-in-bio tool offers unlimited links, custom branding, advanced analytics, and full design control without Linktree's restrictions.
-You get custom domains and professional features that Linktree charges extra for."
+          "text": "Our link-in-bio tool offers unlimited links, custom branding, advanced analytics, and full design control without restrictions.
+You get custom domains and professional features that other platforms charge extra for."
         }
       },
       {